ec1oud/evproduction.org/wiki/Main_Page.md

 benefitting from the open source movement.
 And for almost every other task as well, some free software is available.

-We think the time is right for the [open source vehicle](open_source_vehicle "wikilink").
+We think the time is right for the electric [open source vehicle](open_source_vehicle "wikilink").
 It will be a car for the people which is built by the people, and keeps up with the traffic of the rest of the people on the freeway.